-Therefore, be prepared to take what your child tells you at face value; that is not to say they would intentionally lie to you - they may be lying to themselves or 'normalising'.
+Therefore, refer back to the 8/8/8 model (from the last section) and apply this.
+Be prepared to take what your child tells you at face value; that is not to say they would intentionally lie to you - they may be lying to themselves or 'normalising'.

 Part of a healthy relationship with your child during this period is to play devil's advocate.